KamilSJaron/smudgeplot/README.md

 mkdir tmp
 ls *.fastq.gz > FILES
 # kmer 21, 16 threads, 64G of memory, counting kmer coverages between 1 and 10000x
-kmc -k21 -t16 -m64 -ci1 -cs10000 @FILES kmer_counts tmp
+kmc -k21 -t16 -m64 -ci1 -cs10000 @FILES kmcdb tmp
-kmc_tools transform kmer_counts histogram kmer_k21.hist -cx10000
+kmc_tools transform kmcdb histogram kmcdb_k21.hist -cx10000
 ```

-where `-k` is the kmer length, `-m` is the approximate amount of RAM to use in GB (1 to 1024), `-ci<value>` excludes kmers occurring less than \<value\> times, `-cs` is the maximum value of a counter, `FILES` is a file name with a list of input files, `kmer_counts` is the output file name prefix, `tmp` is a temporary directory, and `-cx<value>` is the maximum value of counter to be stored in the histogram file.
+where `-k` is the kmer length, `-m` is the approximate amount of RAM to use in GB (1 to 1024), `-ci<value>` excludes kmers occurring less than \<value\> times, `-cs` is the maximum value of a counter, `FILES` is a file name with a list of input files, `kmcdb` is the output file name prefix for the KMC database, `tmp` is a temporary directory, and `-cx<value>` is the maximum value of counter to be stored in the histogram file.

 The next step is to extract genomic kmers using reasonable coverage thresholds.
-You can either inspect the kmer spectra and choose the L (lower) and U (upper) coverage thresholds via visual inspection, or you can estimate them using command `smudgeplot.py cutoff <kmer.hist> <L/U>`.
+You can either inspect the kmer spectra and choose the L (lower) and U (upper) coverage thresholds via visual inspection, or you can estimate them using command `smudgeplot.py cutoff <kmcdb_k21.hist> <L/U>`.
 ```
-L=$(smudgeplot.py cutoff kmer_k21.hist L)
+L=$(smudgeplot.py cutoff kmcdb_k21.hist L)
-U=$(smudgeplot.py cutoff kmer_k21.hist U)
+U=$(smudgeplot.py cutoff kmcdb_k21.hist U)
 echo $L $U # these need to be sane values
 # L should be like 20 - 200
 # U should be like 500 - 3000